curl/curl/docs/CURLDOWN.md

     This is *italics*.

-Due to how man pages do not support backticks especially formatted, such occurrences in the source will instead just use italics in the generated
+Due to how man pages do not support backticks especially formatted, such occurrences in the source are instead just using italics in the generated
 output:

     This `word` appears in italics.

-When generating the nroff output, the tooling will remove superfluous newlines, meaning they can be used freely in the source file to make the text more readable.
+When generating the nroff output, the tooling removes superfluous newlines, meaning they can be used freely in the source file to make the text more readable.